jualvespereira/ICPE2020/README.md

 # Sampling Effect on Performance Prediction of Configurable Systems: A Case Study (Artifact)

-In this repository, we provides general instructions of how to reproduce the results of the paper "Sampling Effect on Performance Prediction of Configurable Systems: A Case Study" and reuse our datasets of measurements.
+In this repository, we provide general instructions on how to reproduce the results of the paper "Sampling Effect on Performance Prediction of Configurable Systems: A Case Study" and reuse our datasets of measurements.

 ## Overview